Arya4647/MathBoard/README.md

 - toggle pin to pin a expression which would be remove with clear
 - inerst expression to correct errors
 - import forumales with one example in forumla folder
+- A parrellel function for us circuit designers
 - display: to add [some explaination]
-## features I wanted to add but could because of end of college holiday
+## Features I wanted to add but could because of end of college holiday
 - Using derivative function math.js
 - support if vectors and matrixs
+- To not launch on broswer
+- export the latex as pdf
+- graphing  2D functions
+## Features I wanted to add but could because lack of coding knewledge and spended too much time on this
+- custom operator support,please help me do this
+- Latex input ,like in desmos I don't what to call it but something like desmos's input field
+- graphing vectors and complex number
+- get the graphing as strong as desmos (just 2D)